Skip to content

 --title <text>Task title (required)

---description <text>Task description (HTML format)
+--description <text>Task description (HTML preferred; see note below)

 --priority <p>Priority: urgent, high, medium, low, none